 No two networks are the same and few recommendations apply to all networks.
 This topic offers suggestions on how you can use the FortiGate unit to help secure your network against content threats.
 Be sure to understand the effects of the changes before using the suggestions.

 The FortiGate antivirus scanner can detect viruses and other malicious payloads used to infect machines.
 The FortiGate unit performs deep content inspection.
 To prevent attempts to disguise viruseAns, the antivirus scanner will reassemble fragmented files and uncompress content that has been compressed.
 Patented Compact Pattern Recognition Language (CPRL) allows further inspection for common patterns, increasing detection rates of virus variations in the future.

 - Enable antivirus scanning at the network edge for all services.

 - Use FortiClient endpoint antivirus scanning for protection against threats that get into your network.

 - Subscribe to FortiGuard AntiVirus Updates and configure your FortiGate unit to receive push updates.
-This will ensure that new antivirus signatures are loaded onto your FortiGate as soon as they are available.
+This will ensure you receive new antivirus signatures as soon as they are available.